-Advisors are not permitted to speak for, represent, appear in lieu of anyone, address any other party other than the one they are advising, or otherwise actively participate directly in a meeting, interview, or other proceeding unless given specific permission to do so.
+Advisors are not permitted to speak for, represent, appear in lieu of, address any other party other than the one they are advising, or otherwise actively participate directly in a meeting, interview, or other proceeding unless given specific permission to do so.
 Parties are expected to ask and respond to questions on their own behalf throughout the resolution process.
 If a party requests to be fully represented by their attorney advisor, the College will comply at the discretion of the Title IX Coordinator.

 Advisors may communicate with their advisee in a manner that is not disruptive to the meeting or proceeding at hand.
 For longer or more involved discussions, the party and their advisor should ask for breaks to allow for private conversation.
-Advisors may request to meet in advance of any interview or hearing with a member of Title IX staff for the purpose of answering general questions the advisor may have about the process.
+Advisors may request to meet in advance of any interview or hearing with the Title IX Coordinator for the purpose of answering general questions they may have about the process.

-Advisors are expected to refrain from interference with the investigation and resolution.
-Any advisor who steps out of their role or causes a disruption during the resolution process will be warned that they are doing so.
+Advisors are expected to refrain from interference with the investigation and resolution process.
+Any advisor who steps out of their role or causes a disruption will be warned that they are doing so.
 If the advisor continues to disrupt or otherwise fails to respect the limits of their role, the advisor will be asked to leave the meeting.
-Subsequently, the Title IX Coordinator will determine whether or not the advisor may be reinstated.
+Subsequently, the Title IX Coordinator will determine whether the advisor may be reinstated.